Akhilvarma377/PowerBI-Internship-Cognifyz-Technologies/README.md

 ## 🛠️ Tools & Skills Used

-Power BI – Dashboard creation & data visualization
+1.Power BI – Dashboard creation & data visualization

-Power Query – Data cleaning & transformation
+2.Power Query – Data cleaning & transformation

-DAX – Calculated columns, measures & KPIs
+3.DAX – Calculated columns, measures & KPIs

-Excel / CSV – Data preparation
+4.Excel / CSV – Data preparation

-Data Storytelling – Deriving insights for business improvement
+5.Data Storytelling – Deriving insights for business improvement

 ## 📂 Files in Repository
-File Name	Description
+1.File Name	Description

-Cognifyz_PowerBI.pbix	Power BI project file Dashboard.png	Screenshot of final dashboard Tasks_Report.pdf	Summary report of all tasks
+2.Cognifyz_PowerBI.pbix	Power BI project file

+3.Dashboard.png	Screenshot of final dashboard

+4.Tasks_Report.pdf	Summary report of all tasks

-README.md	Project documentation
+5.README.md	Project documentation

 ## 🚀 How to Use

-Download the .pbix file.
+1.Download the .pbix file.

-Open it in Power BI Desktop.
+2.Open it in Power BI Desktop.

-Refresh the dataset if needed.
+3.Refresh the dataset if needed.

-Interact with the visuals using slicers and filters.
+4.Interact with the visuals using slicers and filters.

 ## 💡 Key Learnings

 🔹 Practical understanding of end-to-end dashboard development.

 🔹 Enhanced data modeling and KPI creation using DAX.

 🔹 Improved storytelling through clean and interactive visuals.

 🔹 Experience with professional reporting and business insights.

 ## 🔗 Connect with Me

    **LinkedIn** :<a href="https://www.linkedin.com/in/akhilvarma8/">linkedin </a>
 -  **Email**   :(siddiakhilvarma@gmail.com)